Alfresco/Alfresco-NFS/README.md

 The code in this project corresponds to revision r109179 in Alfresco's SVN repository.

 Interested parties should contact Alfresco to collaborate with this project.
+Best way to contact us is to email community@alfresco.com

 If we get a lot of interest in the module, then we can prioritize building necessary extension points as a future activity.

 Overview